kelseyhightower/event-gateway-on-kubernetes/README.md

 ### Emit an HTTP Event

+With the `echo` cloud function registered and bound to an HTTP event on the `/` HTTP request path we are ready to test our setup.

+Submit an HTTP request to the Event Gateway:

 ```
 curl -i --request POST \
   --url http://${EVENT_GATEWAY_IP}:4000/ \
   --data '{"message": "Hello world!"}'
 ```

+The `echo` cloud function will respond with the data submitted in the HTTP request:

 ```
 HTTP/1.1 200 OK